 Cedar Shakes and Shingles

 Cedar is a common softwood tree that grows throughout North America.
-Its rustic style gives a traditional, rustic impression many homeowners love.
+Its rustic style gives a traditional and natural impression many homeowners love.
 An age-old choice for construction, cedar roofs are a durable and stylish choice for specialty roofing.

 Metal Roofing Systems

-Whether you want a traditional look or favour an energy-efficient design, contact an Edmonton roofing contractor at A. Clark Roofing for more information.
+Whether you want a traditional look or favour an energy-efficient design, contact a roofing contractor at A. Clark Roofing for more information.
 We can give you advice on design options and roofing materials that will improve your home’s efficiency and as well as its curb appeal.